 9. Increase your income

 Increasing your income is a great way to increase your borrowing capacity.
 You may want to save your tax return, rent your spare room, or do some extra shifts.
+Consider, too, your ability to get promoted in your work place and negotiate for a pay rise.

 10. Take a longer mortgage term